dotlas/golden-plate-map/README.md

   - [`headlessui`](https://headlessui.com/)
   - [`daisyUI`](https://daisyui.com/)
   - [`flowbite`](https://flowbite.com/)
+  - and any other libraries you find useful.
 - It is highly recommended to use the [![mapbox]](https://www.mapbox.com) package for maps.

   A React compatible library is already included in the project dependencies.
 Find more information on how use it [here](https://visgl.github.io/.react-map-gl/).